XXiaoA/ns-textobject.nvim/README.md

 local nstextobject = require("ns-textobject")

 vim.keymap.set({ "x", "o" }, "aq", function()
-    -- q means a alias or surround of nvim-surround
-    -- a means around or i means inside nstextobject.create_textobj("q", "a") end, { desc = "around the quote" }) vim.keymap.set({ "x", "o" }, "iq", function()
+    -- First parameter means a alias or surround of nvim-surround -- The second one has two choice: `a` means around or `i` means inside nstextobject.create_textobj("q", "a") end, { desc = "Around the quote" }) vim.keymap.set({ "x", "o" }, "iq", function()
     nstextobject.create_textobj("q", "i")
-end, { desc = "inside the quote" })
+end, { desc = "Inside the quote" })

+-- Or a simple way:
+-- First parameter means a alias or surround of nvim-surround -- The second one used to add the description for keymap nstextobject.map_textobj("q", "quotes")
 ```
 </details>